Marcos Pérez Jiménez: Presidency

 During his government, Pérez Jiménez undertook many infrastructure projects, including construction of roads, bridges, government buildings, large public housing complexes and the symbolic Humboldt Hotel & Tramway overlooking Caracas.
 The economy of Venezuela developed rapidly during his term.

 The price for this development was high, however.
 Pérez was not tolerant of criticism, and his government ruthlessly pursued and suppressed the opposition.
 Opponents of his regime were painted as communists and often treated brutally and tortured.

+Pérez Jiménez's government pursued a policy of forced assimilation of Indigenous peoples in Venezuela and the elimination of indigenous culture, with the help of Catholic missionaries.
+The government adopted the Pátzcuaro Convention, which established the pro-forced assimilationist Inter-American Indian Institute, for the purpose of collaborating with Latin American governments to help force the assimilation of indigenous peoples in the nations of the region.

 On 12 November 1954, Pérez was awarded the Legion of Merit by the government of the United States.
 Foreign capital and immigration were also highly promoted during his presidency, especially from European communities such as those of Spanish, Italian and Portuguese origin.
 Perez also pushed for vast and ambitious infrastructure programs, based on the policy of reinforced concrete, with construction of buildings, large and modern highways, which linked and renewed ties between states and other major works which greatly modernized the country.

+In 1955, Pérez Jiménez withdrew Venezuela from the International Labour Organization.

 Pérez Jiménez was up for reelection in 1957.
 By this time, the opposition had been so cowed that Pérez Jiménez could not possibly have been defeated.
 However, he dispensed with even those formalities.
 Instead, he held a plebiscite in which voters could only choose between voting "yes" or "no" to another term for the president.
 Predictably, Pérez Jiménez won by a large margin, though by all accounts the count was blatantly rigged.